MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/mto-tenant-devices.md

 - [Microsoft Defender XDR](https://go.microsoft.com/fwlink/?linkid=2118804)

-The **Devices** page in multi-tenant management enables you to quickly manage tenants and devices.
+The **Devices** page in multitenant management enables you to quickly manage tenants and devices.

 ## Tenant device list

-The Tenants page in multi-tenant management lists each tenant you have access to.
+The Tenants page in multitenant management lists each tenant you have access to.
 Each tenant page includes details such as the number of devices and device types, the number of high value and high exposure devices, and the number of devices available to onboard:

    :::image type="content" source="../../media/multi-tenant/devices/devices-tenant-view.png" alt-text="Screenshot of the Microsoft Defender XDR tenants list in the Devices page" lightbox="../../media/multi-tenant/devices/devices-tenant-view.png":::